 The beauty of this approach is you can locate anywhere and offer your services remotely, so if you like your current foreign base there is no need to move.
 Or you can begin to organize your efforts for your eventual return home.
 It does take some time to find new clients, so plan accordingly.
 There may also be a need to change your work visa status if it is linked to your current client located abroad, and you want to remain in the same country.

 Contractor Taxation can help you with work visas as well as other challenges in managing your international contracts.
-Please contact us for assistance at any time.
+Please contact us for assistance at any time when your international contract is ending.